 And no, I’m not some anti-powerlifting recluse.
 The front squat is just that epic.
 When the goal is to improve performance, build legs the size of tree trunks, and improve your cubicle dwelling posture … the front squat is at the pinnacle of exercise selection.
-We put together a full guide and front squat specialization program to coincide with this article.
-Download them both here.

 For a majority of athletes and lifters the front squat is my preferred squat pattern variation due to its total body requisite.
 From packing the shoulders to owning a more upright spinal position, the front squat maximizes sports performance transfer and reinforces optimal movement patterns.